-Fiscal 2015 revenue increased \$3.0 million, in our Asia region or 9% which was primarily attributable to increased Greenfield activity, as compared to fiscal 2014.
-Revenues in our Europe region declined \$0.8 million in fiscal 2015 due to weakening macro-economic conditions across the region, decreased demand in Russia as a result of international sanctions, as well as the depreciation of European currencies relative to the U.S. Dollar.
+Fiscal 2015 revenue increased \$3.0 million, in our Asia segment or 9% which was primarily attributable to increased Greenfield activity, as compared to fiscal 2014.
+Revenues in our Europe segment declined \$0.8 million in fiscal 2015 due to weakening macroeconomic conditions across the region, decreased demand in Russia as a result of international sanctions, as well as the depreciation of European currencies relative to the U.S. Dollar.